-Everything you need to know about the Island Designer app!
+Animal Crossing: New Horizons — Terraforming guide

 Terraforming is given to you after the completion of Project K. Once K.K.
 Slider has performed his first concert, Tom Nook will visit you and give you the Island Designer app on your Nook Phone, allowing you to begin terraforming your island.

 However, at first, you won't be able to do much.
-You'll be able to lay dirt paths, and replace grass.
-You won't have the ability to shape water or cliffs yet, either.
-You'll need to unlock those separately.
+You'll be able to lay dirt paths and replace grass.
+You won't have the ability to shape water or cliffs yet, either; you'll need to unlock those separately.

 Unlocking waterscaping and cliffscaping

-Fortunately, it's not too hard to do so.
+Fortunately, unlocking water and cliffscaping is not too hard to do so.
 Both waterscaping and cliffscaping are available via permits you can purchase at the Nook Stop terminal in Resident Services.
 They cost 6,000 Nook Miles each, so they can be a bit pricey.

 But at this point, you'll also have unlocked both Nook Miles+ as well as the daily bonus task to get 5x the miles.
 Depending on how much you play, it might take several in-game days to get both, but if you're not quite to the end of Project K yet, it's easy enough to save up the Miles ahead of time.